ICGC-TCGA-PanCancer/pancancer-documentation/docs/PANCAN_CLUSTER_LAUNCH_README.md

 use between 3 and 6 worker nodes which, depending on the cloud, would align a 60x coverage genome in between 10 and 5 hours respectiely.

-    # copy the path of template used to setup a SeqWare compute cluster for PanCancer:
+    # copy the path of json template used to setup a SeqWare compute cluster for PanCancer:
     # templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_cluster.json.template
     # modify the .cfg file to include your settings, for AWS you need to make sure you fill in "aws.cfg".
     # For more help on filling the .cfg file, please refer to config/sample.cfg